SPHTech-Applications/caas-reusable-workflows/README.md

    slack webhook url in order to send failure notification for the workflow dispatch

 ```

+Slack Notification woll be sent whenever there is a "failure", "cancelled", "timed_out" event from dispatched workflow to the webhook url defined in the secrets parameter :  _slack_failure_webhook_url_

 **Reference:** [https://github.com/marketplace/actions/workflow-dispatch-and-wait](https://github.com/marketplace/actions/workflow-dispatch-and-wait)

 8. ***.github/workflows/workflow-dispatch-node-lambda-zip.yaml*** : This reusable workflow is used to dispatch a remote or local repository , deploy nodejs applications to AWS Lambda as specified in the inputs.